bbalbo/scraper-captapropiedades-public/README.md

 <a name="scraper-captapropiedades-english"></a>
 ## Scraper CaptaPropiedades (English)

-A scraping + machine learning pipeline that extracts real-estate listings from yapo.cl and scores each one with the probability that it's already represented by an agent — surfacing leads where the owner is selling directly.
+A scraping + machine learning pipeline that extracts real-estate listings from a public listings portal and scores each one with the probability that it's already represented by an agent — surfacing leads where the owner is selling directly.

 It's the data engine behind [CaptaPropiedades](https://github.com/bbalbo/captapropiedades-public), a platform that ran in production selling these filtered, scored listings to real-estate agents.